dongruid/dongruid.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, this is Dongrui.
-This is my new personal website which is under construction now. \\
+I am a second year PhD student at Carnegie Mellon University. \\
+I am interested in understanding the geometry of neural representation. \\
-Please refer to the [homepage provided by my department](https://www.cmu.edu/ni/people/students/pnc/dongruid.html) for more information about me.
+For more information about me, please refer to the [homepage provided by my department](https://www.cmu.edu/ni/people/students/pnc/dongruid.html).